 If “Body shop” is involved, the changes can be easily fitted out.
 But the risk is assumed by the customer because he has no visibility on the progress of the project in terms of cost and deadlines.

-It is not in the subcontractor interest if the project ends too quickly because he charges the client fees.
+It is not in the subcontractor’s interest if the project ends too quickly due to the fees charged to the client.

 Contracts based on a price per Function Point:

-The Function Points are a standard norm (IS 14143) allowing to measure objectively the quantity of software produced or to be.
+The Function Points are a standard norm (IS 14143) allowing to measure objectively the quantity of the software produced or to be produced.
 The customer can compare prices of various suppliers.

-The supplier is not disadvantaged when he faces changes or demands of new features.
+The supplier is not disadvantaged when he/she faces changes or demands of new features.
 The price changes along with the number of Function Points.